meetbryce/django-developer-test/README.md

 ##Requirements
-We would like you to create some functionality within the roadmap app.
+We would like you to build out the model and api for the roadmap app.

 We would like to have 3 models: Projects, Roadmaps, and Steps.

-We would like to have the information stored in the system available via a get request at an API.
+We would like to have the information stored in the database available via a GET request at an API enpoint, specifically `/api/projects`.

 ###API
 - The API should be made using [Django Rest Framework](http://www.django-rest-framework.org/)